 CHAPTER 2: REVIEW OF LITERATURE

-The purpose of this non-experimental research design is to use comparative statistical analysis between real estate professionals that require mandatory mentoring and no mandatory mentoring.
+The purpose of this non-experimental research design is to use comparative statistical analysis between real estate professionals that require formal mentoring and no formal mentoring.
 Exploring the influence of mentoring on ethical awareness and professionalism in the real estate industry would raise the level beyond the base “Code of Ethics Standards."
 A lack of consistent business ethics in decision-making by leaders has become problematic for contemporary organizations.
 Business ethics is not a new concept.
 The literature review revealed the foundation of ethical awareness in developing business ethics in leadership training.

 An inquiry into the history of business ethics and the evolution of leadership training will also discover the lack of integrity training in the business curriculum in many institutions.
 The lack of integrity and core values in the corporate culture impacts the reputation of the business community in the United States and those businesses in the global marketplace.